-- 4.14.1.1 The calculation program shall present relevant parameters of each loading condition in order to assist the Master in his judgement on whether the ship is loaded within the approval limits.
-The following parameters shall be presented for a given loading condition: - deadweight data; - lightship data; - trim: - draft at the draft marks and perpendiculars; - summary of loading condition displacement, VCG, LCG and, if applicable, TCG; - downflooding angle and corresponding downflooding opening (not applicable for Type 2 software which uses limit curve for checking all the stability requirements.
+- 4.1.1 The calculation program shall present relevant parameters of each loading condition in order to assist the Master in his judgement on whether the ship is loaded within the approval limits.
+The following parameters shall be presented for a given loading condition: - deadweight data; - lightship data; - trim; - draft at the draft marks and perpendiculars; - summary of loading condition displacement, VCG, LCG and, if applicable, TCG; - downflooding angle and corresponding downflooding opening (not applicable for Type 2 software which uses limit curve for checking all the stability requirements.
 However, if intact stability criteria are given in addition to the limit curve, downflooding angle and the corresponding downflooding opening shall be indicated); - compliance with stability criteria: Listing of all calculated stability criteria, the limit values, the obtained values and the conclusions (criteria fulfilled or not fulfilled) (not applicable for Type 2 software which uses limit curve for checking all the stability requirements.
-However, if intact stability criteria are given in addition to the limit curve, the limit values, the obtained values and the conclusion shall be indicated). - 4.2 If direct damage stability calculations are performed, the relevant damage cases according to the applicable rules shall be pre-defined for automatic check of a given loading condition. - 4.34.1.2A clear warning shall be given on screen and in hard copy printout if any of the loading limitations are not complied with.
+However, if intact stability criteria are given in addition to the limit curve, the limit values, the obtained values and the conclusion shall be indicated). - 4.1.2 A clear warning shall be given on screen and in hard copy printout if any of the loading limitations are not complied with.